 He looks at me, gets the goofy grin going, but then becomes serious.

-“Man, that was a speech.
+“Man, what a speech.
 I agree with everything.
 But we have totally gotten ahead of ourselves.
 I don’t think being able to say we love each other changes anything.
 Let’s not get all gay pride about it.
 If anyone asks we can tell them but let’s keep it on the down low.
 I know you prefer it.”

 “Yeah, but I ain’t ashamed of being a fag.
 And I ain’t never had anyone love me before,.
 You gotta let me handle it.
 Teach me how you walk into our lives and tell everyone you’re gay, and they don’t hate or kill you.”